VSKut/My-MacOS/README.md

 ## Messengers
 - [Telegram](https://telegram.org/) - Telegram is a cloud-based mobile and desktop messaging app with a focus on security and speed.
 - [WhatsApp](https://www.whatsapp.com/) - WhatsApp Messenger: More than 1 billion people in over 180 countries use WhatsApp to stay in touch with friends and family, anytime and anywhere.
 WhatsApp is free and offers simple, secure, reliable messaging and calling, available on phones all over the world.
+- [Slack](https://slack.com/) - Rally your coworkers with messaging, calls, files and your favorite apps in one place: Slack.
+Share your work in searchable conversations and automate your team’s routine tasks to make everyone’s work more productive.
 - [Skype](https://skype.com/) - Making free online calls or chatting with your loved ones.
 - [Viber](https://www.viber.com/) - Make calls, send messages and much more - freely and securely.
 - [Discord](https://discordapp.com/) - Discord is a proprietary freeware VoIP application designed for gaming communities.
 Discord runs on Windows, macOS, Android, iOS, Linux, and in a web browser.